2010–11 Serbian Cup

-The 2010–11 Serbian Cup season is fifth season of the Serbian national football tournament.
-The competition started on 1 September 2010 and concluded with the Final on 11 May 2011.
+The 2010–11 Serbian Cup season was the fifth season of the Serbian national football tournament.
+The competition started on 1 September 2010 and concluded with the final on 11 May 2011.
 FK Partizan won the title 2–1 over FK Vojvodina in controversial fashion.
 After a series of disputed referee decisions against Vojvodina, the team walked off the pitch and refused to finish the match, leading Partizan to be declared the winner as time expired.

 However, later this decision was revised pending further investigation.
-On Monday, May 16th 2011, the Cup final match result is registered with a Vojvodina forfeit (0:3 victory for Partizan).
+On Monday, May 16, 2011, the Cup final match result is registered with a Vojvodina forfeit (0:3 victory for Partizan).

 Preliminary round

 A preliminary round was held in order to reduce the number of teams competing in the next round to 32 and featured 14 teams from Serbian lower divisions.
 The matches were played on 1 September 2010.